1V Congresso Internacional de Estudios Fenicios y Pùnicos

 an 18 year long eclipse cycle of 223 lunations, or 6’585 days and 8 hours.

-for having predicted a solar eclipse, nearly total, of late afternoon
+who became famous for having predicted a solar eclipse, nearly total, on late afternoon

 May 28th, - 584 (Julian day 1 507900).